 Traditional literature is a genre where stories are passed down from one generation to the next, such as tall tales and folk tales.

 1. Lon Po Po by Ed Young (ages 6 and up)

 2. The Ugly Duckling by Hans Christian Andersen (ages 6 and up)

-Science Fiction - Stories that are not very likely happen in real life, but are generally set in the future and tie in with science and technology.
+Science fiction is a genre of stories that are not very likely to happen in real life, but are generally set in the future and tie in with science and technology.

 1. Ricky Ricotta’s Mighty Robot by Dav Pilkey (ages 6 and up)

 2. Star Wars Jedi Academy by Jeffrey Brown (ages 7 and up)

 3. A Wrinkle in Time by Madeleine L’Engle (ages 9 and up)